Xiangyang1984/Pneumo-Typer/README.md

 	$ perl path_to_pneumo-typer.pl -d path_to_18_genomes_dir -t 10 -m T

-Pneumo-Typer will perform serotype prediction, heatmap and figure creation, and ST analysis with 10 threads, output results as follows:
+Pneumo-Typer will perform serotype prediction, capsule genetype assignment, ST analysis, map creation using 10 threads, output results as follows:
 * a.
 Serotype.out: a table shows predicted serotype results.
 * b. capsule_genotype.out: a table shows capsule genetype results.
 Notes: the serotype labeled by CapT is the one with the highest number of matching capsule genes (serotype alignment).
 The serotype output by the Pneumo-Typer is further refined against several serotype-specific markers (serotype refinement) based on the initial serotype alignment.
 Therefore, discrepancies may exist between the CapT-labeled serotype and the software-output serotype: the former reflects the capsule gene matching status, while the latter represents the true serotype.
 * c.
 ST_out.txt: a table shows ST results.